iJustErikk/ai/README.md

 These are some projects related to AI.
 Vector DB is a frontend to an ML model my group developed for my cv classes's final project.

+## Incomplete

 Mammal sleep analysis is an idea I had from reading a book about sleep.
+Need to re-analyze data at hand, and take a look at current modeling/data engineering approaches.

 dogs_cats_vae is a notebook exploring using vae. had issues generating dogs and cats. tried vgg-based perceptual loss. will revisit.